×

 What is the plot of Waco: The Aftermath?

 Like the title suggests, the new series will deal with the fallout of the infamous disaster.
 Mostly, that will take the shape of a courtroom drama, with several former members of the Branch Davidian cult on trial for their crimes and facing the possibility of life in prison.
-Many characters from the first series will be reprising their roles here, on both sides of the law–more on them below.
+Many characters from the first series will be reprising their roles here, on both sides of the law — more on them below.
 The series will also delve into the origins of David Koresh and the Branch Davidian cult, which will mainly be told via flashback.

 But "Waco: The Aftermath" has grander ambitions than just telling the story of the Waco trials.
 It will also cover topics like domestic terrorism and the rise of the American militia movement.
-Part of the series will tell the story of American domestic terrorist Timothy McVeigh, who's most well-known for orchestrating the Oklahoma City Federal Building bombing that killed 168 and wounded 680 in April 1995.
+Part of the series will tell the story of domestic terrorist Timothy McVeigh, who's most well-known for orchestrating the Oklahoma City Federal Building bombing that killed 168 and wounded 680 in April 1995.
 McVeigh was drawn to the Waco siege and even attempted to approach the compound to witness the events, but authorities turned him away.
 "Waco: The Aftermath" will also tie these themes into the storming of the Capitol Building on January 6, 2020.

-Who is in the cast of Waco: The Aftermath?
+Who is starring in Waco: The Aftermath?

-"Waco: The Aftermath" will return several cast members from the original series, and also bring in several new faces.
-Shea Whigham will be back as FBI Special Agent Mitch Decker, who was partially responsible for bungling the Waco standoff.
-He'll be joined by Michael Shannon, who plays FBI hostage negotiator Gary Noesner.
-John Leguizamo will be returning as Jacob Vasquez, the FBI agent sent into the Waco undercover compound to gather evidence.
-Annika Marks will return to her role as Kathy Schroeder, a Branch Davidian who has to testify at the trial.
+"Waco: The Aftermath" will feature several cast members from the original series, and it will also bring in several new faces.
+Michael Shannon is back as FBI hostage negotiator Gary Noesner, and Shea Whigam will return as FBI Special Agent Mitch Decker, who was depicted as partially responsible for bungling the Waco standoff.
+John Leguizamo is returning as Jacob Vasquez, the FBI agent sent into the Waco compound to gather evidence, and Annika Marks will reprise her role as Kathy Schroeder, a Branch Davidian who has to testify at the trial.

 Who is writing, directing, and producing Waco: The Aftermath?